StreetCodeAcademy/programming-fundamentals/python-curriculum/processing_lesson_2/README.md

 ## Keyboard Events
 Alright, now we've learned how to make objects on the move.
-However right now our game just does whatever it wants to, without letting the player interact with it.
-That's pretty much just a movie, not a game!
+We also learned how to mainpulate the rectangle using our own inputs.
+Now we are going to be using the keyboard to manipulate the rectangle.

 Lets start by making our box from the last section move to the right again, but only when we are pressing a key on the keyboard.
 Remember, the inside of the